 The Mosque of Lozias.
 Kos (City).
 The mosque Gazi Hasan Pasa, well known as the mosque of Lozias or the Mosque of the Plane Tree, is located on Lozias square, where the Plane Tree of Hippocrates.

 International Hippocratic Foundation of Kos (City).
 The area of the plot today amounts to 380,000m2.
 The whole plot extends to a slope offering the guest a unique view of the surrounding area, Kos city and Asia Minor, beyond the sea.
 Precious plants but also herbs of the Greek flora, for which Hippocrates were medicine for every disease they come to life in a physical space around the International Hippocratic Foundation of Kos.

 Ancient Theatre.
 The theatre is located in the area of Ampavri, in the southern area of today’s city of Kos.
 The monument, in the form which survives today, belongs to the category of the big urban Roman theatres.

 Archaeological Museum of Kos (City).
 The two levels high building at Freedom square that houses today's Archaeological Museum Kos is a protected monument of the era when the Italians had taken over, built in 1935.
-The most significant sculptures, as well as mosaics and statues.
-Also the imposing statue of Hippocrates of the 4th century B.C, while a relief with banquet scene and funerary sculptures are shown on the walls.
-Statues (Demeter, Kori, Athena, Aphrodite, Nymphs, Fortune, etc. a seated Hermes.).
+The Μuseum exhibits the most important sculptures, mosaics, statues and the imposing statue of Hippocrates of the 4th century B.C, while a relief with banquet scene and funerary sculptures are shown on the walls.
+The Museum also exhibits Statues Demeter, Kori, Athena, Aphrodite, Nymphs, Fortune and a seated Hermes.

 Therma, Ag.Fokas, Cavo Paradiso, Ag.Stefanos, Ag.Theologos, Kamari, Kardamaina, Karnagio, Koxylari etc.